BrianInGermany/BrianInGermany.github.io/_posts/2022-10-09-blitz_cardgame.markdown

 Blitz is played with a 32-card deck, using only the sevens through aces.
 - For added fun, you can use a [German-face deck](https://www.piatnik.com/spiele/spielkarten/regionale-karten/doppeldeutsche-blitz-36-blatt) as pictured above, but an ordinary pack of cards will work just as well.
 - The game is played best with 3-7 players.
+- It's also known as 31 or Scat

 ## Setup
 - At the start of the game, each player is given three lives (matchsticks, coins, etc.).